01Get Included on the IRS Tax-Exempt Charities List

 However, it provides some "best practices" that many nonprofits have adopted to ensure transparency to their organizations.
 Get to know Sarbanes-Oxley, and how nonprofits can apply it to their financial management.

-6 Easy and Instant Ways to Make Your Nonprofit More Transparent
+6 Easy Ways to Make Your Nonprofit More Transparent

 Unfortunately, many people do not trust some nonprofits to use their donations wisely.